Terrace houses in Australia: Regional Victoria

-There is very little regional variation in the terraces of provincial Victoria, with the Melbourne style dominating in that state.
-The exception to this is a local style of ironwork that can be found in Ballarat and Bendigo.
-Gold mining towns host some of the more magnificent examples of ornamental cast iron in regional Victoria, partly because they were prosperous, but also no doubt because they were the towns that had foundries.
-In the 1880s – the heyday of the decorative cast iron – Bendigo had at least three foundries producing it.
-In contrast to the round cast iron columns of the Melbourne style, in Ballarat and Bendigo there is a local style of flat, openwork verandah supports, not unlike those regularly found in Sydney.
-One of the standard Ballarat designs has a distinctive strawberry pattern, and was found on Wendouree Parade, Ballarat.
-An openwork pattern produced by the Phoenix Foundry in Bendigo can still be found at Nyora, Eaglehawk (1884); and on Olliers Road outside Ballarat.

 Queensland

 Brisbane

 In Brisbane, Queensland, apart from government buildings, stone and attached buildings were deprecated, and in fact legislated against by the Undue Subdivision of Land Prevention Act 1885.
 Enacted as a public health and anti-slum measure, it set a minimum frontage of about 10 metres for each residential block, thus effectively ending the building of terraces, although a few terraces were built as a single rental project, were not subdivided, and managed to bypass the legislation.

 Only a handful of examples remain, mostly clustered in the Central Business District.
 Notable examples include; Harris Terrace, Brisbane (1866–1867), O'Keefe's Buildings (1881) & Illawarra Buildings (1886–87), both on Petrie Terrace; The Mansions, Brisbane (1889); and Cook Terrace, Milton (1889).
 The houses on Edmonstone Street in West End are also of note.

 Nostalgic replicas became popular in Brisbane in the 1980s and 1990s in mock-Victorian style, in an attempt by developers to appeal to wealthy migrants from interstate.
 As a result, there are some quite convincing replica Sydney and Melbourne-style terraces along Gregory Terrace in Brisbane.